TSTMotion/TSTMotion/README.md

 ```

 ### 2. Download Dependencies:
-The results should be placed as shown in Folder Structure, including glove,t2m and smplx.
+The results should be placed in OmniControl folder as shown in Folder Structure, including glove,t2m and smplx.
 ```
 cd OmniControl
 bash prepare/download_smpl_files.sh